the-collab-lab/tcl-8-smart-shopping-list/README.md

 ## Update dependencies

-* Once you have the project locally and you and in the project directory, you’ll want to update all the project’s dependencies.
+* Once you have the project locally and you are in the project directory, you’ll want to update all the project’s dependencies.
 To do so, type the following into your terminal: `npm update`
 ![screenshot of npm update in the terminal](https://cdn.zappy.app/b7619c19e38166329334430335746d3b.png)
 * Maybe take a sip of coffee or check in on Twitter, this could take a minute -- don’t worry.